MPRA Filing Update:

 In solidarity, Bill Lickert.

-I have received a number of calls lately regarding the “Butch Lewis Act of 2017”, which is a bill that was introduced in Congress on November 16, 2017 by Senator Sherrod Brown (Democrat-Ohio) and Representative Richard Neal (Democrat-Massachusetts).
+The “Butch Lewis Act of 2017”, is a bill that was introduced in Congress on November 16, 2017 by Senator Sherrod Brown (Democrat-Ohio) and Representative Richard Neal (Democrat-Massachusetts).
 To learn more about this and more pertinent information, please visit the FAQs page.